Get admission in top colleges accepting applications

 Click on Apply to check the best colleges that might interest you.

-Gandhigram Institute of Rural Health and Family Welfare Trust is one of the reputed institute present at Dindigul, Tamil Nadu, working for the cause of rural health and family welfare.
-Being an affiliated college, it was established in 1964 and hence has been providing its services to the community for slightly over five and half decades.
+Gandhigram Institute of Rural Health and Family Welfare Trust is one of the reputed institutes present at Dindigul, Tamil Nadu, working for the cause of rural health and family welfare.
+Being an affiliated college, it was established in 1964 and hence has been providing its services to the community for slightly over five and a half decades.
 It is located in Soundram Nagar, Gandhigram Post, where the institute mainly provides a limited number of specific health courses.
-Limiting the number of students enrolled to 16 and the faculty members to 6, the institute ensures it’s students get one-on-one attention.
+Limiting the number of students enrolled to 16 and the faculty members to 6, the institute ensures its students get one-on-one attention.
 At this moment, this institute provides only two specific programmes which prove its focus on quality education in the chosen fields of healthcare.

-Before moving to the following sections, it is pertinent to that, though it might not be as extensive as some other institutes and organisations, today’s Gandhigram Institute of Rural Health and Family Welfare Trust is a long-standing mid-size organisation that remains relevant in the sphere of rural health education.
+Before moving to the following sections, it is important to note that, though it might not be as extensive as some other institutes and organisations, today’s Gandhigram Institute of Rural Health and Family Welfare Trust is a long-standing, mid-size organisation that remains relevant in the sphere of rural health education.
 This is so because, through skill-based training, adequate facilities in the institute ensure that learners are well prepared for careers in rural health services and family welfare.
 For anyone choosing a learning institution, it is very important to learn that sometimes these small, focused institutions are the best at providing transformative education.

 Click on Apply to check the best colleges that might interest you.